seeseemelk/nice-curses/README.md

 'nice-curses' can also serve as an UI library, providing several basic UI elements and container for them.

-The library consists of two modules: `nice.curses`, which provides wrappers over ncurses library, and `nice.ui`, which provides the UI part of the library.
+The library consists of three modules: `nice.curses`, which provides wrappers over ncurses library, `nice.ui.base`, which provides the basis on which UIs are built, and `nice.ui.elements`, which provides some predefined UI element classes. `nice.ui.base` publicly imports `nice.curses` and `nice.ui.elements` publicly imports both `nice.curses` and `nice.ui.base`.

 # Initialization
 The library needs to be initialized prior to using it.
 Initialization is quite